Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

 With that said, perhaps we’ve been granted a chance to break any potential curse that’s inhibiting the bout’s occurrence.
 Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best lightweights in the UFC, that’s a feat to be proud of.

-Let’s take a closer look at how a legacy fight between Khabib Nurmagomedov and Tony Ferguson could play out if both men will finally face each other inside the octagon at UFC 249 on April 18, 2020.
+Let’s take a closer look at how a legacy fight between Khabib Nurmagomedov and Tony Ferguson could play out if both men will finally face each other at UFC 249 on April 18, 2020.
+You might not know but in the undercard at UFC 249 will also fight Khabib’s 24-year-old cousin Umar Nurmagomedov.

 Khabib and Tony were previously scheduled to fight four times but they both pulled out twice from these scheduled bouts.
 Here is a little bit of history on a rivalry between “The Eagle” and “El Cucuy”.